VOLUME 4 AIRCRAFT EQUIPMENT AND OPERATIONAL AUTHORIZATIONS

 1) Unimproved Landing Sites.
 Selection and use.

 C. OCC.
-After April 22, 2016, if the operator is required by regulation to have and maintain an OCC, the requirements
+If the operator is required by regulation to have and maintain an OCC, the requirements

 4-923 IFR AND VFR REQUIREMENTS.
 Operators of HAAs must comply with the following requirements for IFR and VFR.